StephenCleary/blog-stephencleary-dotcom/blog/_posts/5000-01-03-modern-api-clients-part-3-httpclientfactory.md

 The `HttpClient` instance itself is not pooled and reused.
 It is actually a transient wrapper around the pooled `HttpMessageHandler`.

-This also means that your service types are declared as transient.
+This also means that your consuming service types are declared as transient.
 The code that adds a typed `HttpClient` also registers your service with a transient lifetime:

 {% highlight csharp %}
 // The following line registers `GitHubService` as a transient implementation of `IGitHubService`.